tinacms/tina.io/content/blog/gatsby-tina-101.md

 })
 ```

-What you need in each post will be different for every site, and that's the best part- Tina works _with_ the code you have, rather than requiring you to accommodate it.
+What you need in each post will be different for every site.
+This is the best part — **Tina works with the code you have**, rather than requiring you to accommodate it.

 ### Adding the Plugin to the Site

 I wanted content authors to be able to add new posts to the site from anywhere.
-To that end, I used the `withPlugin` function on my root layout component.
+With this in mind, I added the _content creator_ plugin to the root layout component.

+The `withPlugin` Higher-Order Component allows you to register new plugins to Tina with ease:

 ```javascript
 // src/common/layouts/index.js

 import React from 'react'
 import Helmet from 'react-helmet' import Navbar from '../components/navbar.js'